Alixchau/E-commerce/README.md

 # E-commerce Web Application

 ### [Live Site] (https://e-commerce-mern-deploy.herokuapp.com/)

+<img src="https://i.ibb.co/ZG0BxMM/Screenshot-2022-05-30-234719.png" alt="Screenshot-2022-05-30-234719" border="0">

+## Introduction

+This is a full stack E-commerce shopping site, it allows users can browse products, add them to shopping cart and see their orders after payment.
+Also other functions as below.

 You can register a new account or use below test account </br>
 test account: kk </br>
 password: 123

-<img src="https://i.ibb.co/ZG0BxMM/Screenshot-2022-05-30-234719.png" alt="Screenshot-2022-05-30-234719" border="0">

-## Introduction

-This is a E-commerce shopping site, it allows users can browse products, add them to shopping cart and see their orders after payment.
-Also other functions as below.

 ### Other Functionalities